 4. Lucerne / Switzerland

-Lucerne is another “winter wonderland” place I felt in love with.
+Lucerne is another “winter wonderland” place I fell in love with.
 Switzerland is a great country to visit over the winter holidays.
-Especially the “german side”, where you could find Christmas markets similar to the german ones, but with less people and breathtaking natural landscapes around.
+Especially the “German side”, where you could find Christmas markets similar to the German ones, but with fewer people and breathtaking natural landscapes around.
 (Read more…)

 5. Cologne / Germany